 Interested faculty must submit a completed application form, signature page for consideration.
 Completed application forms and/or questions can be sent to Pat Brander: email@example.com.
 Deadline for Applications September 22, 2014.

-The Office of Distance Education is offering The Foundations of Teaching Online, a fully online program introducing best practices for the online or hybrid teacher.
-As content and interactivity changes each summer, we recommend and encourage retakes.
+The Office of Distance Education is offering The Foundations of Teaching Online, a fully online program introducing best practices for the online or blended teacher.
+As content and interactivity changes each winter, we recommend and encourage retakes.

 Participation in this program satisfies the CAPC training requirement.

 When: January 5 - January 16, 2015

 We will also hold optional online synchronized sessions using D2L's Online Rooms.
 Here's your opportunity to practice web conferencing with your students!